linnearice/Credit_Risk_Analysis_Challenge/README.md

 ![SMOTE](https://user-images.githubusercontent.com/35401581/145309818-dbc7ada4-cc41-48c3-ae8a-570ef4dbecd8.png)

 New high risk loan examples were synthesized in SMOTE to even out the imbalance between samples of the low and high risk loan portfolio.
 In this model, performance was very close to the same as the random oversampling model.
 This model also has an accuracy score of 66%, only a 1% high risk precision score, and a 100% low risk prescision.
 The average F1 score is improved to 82% as compared to random oversampling at 75%.
+The sensitivity rate is 61% overall.

 **Cluster Centroids**

 ![Cluster Centroids](https://user-images.githubusercontent.com/35401581/145309830-1525d320-5301-4e68-8286-e982379bc910.png)

 In this model, DAI undersampled a cluster of the majority class of low risk loans in hopes of improving regression accuracy.
 Unfortunately, this model underperformed the prior oversampling models with a cluster centroid accuracy score of 54% and an average F1 score of 56%.
-Due to the high number of false positives, the low risk loan's sensitivity rate is low at 40%
+Due to the high number of false positives, the low risk loan's sensitivity rate is low at 40% and a 40% rate overall.
+The precision ratios are very close to those of the prior two models with a very low 1% high risk loan precision rate.

 **SMOTEENN**